RyanJarv/marionette/README.md

       to have it wait till provisioning is complete before restarting.
 Essentially this needs to be a best guess since we don't have any indication when this may finish.
 * user_data
-  * Our user data we want to set on the instance temporarily.
+  * The user data we want to set on the instance temporarily.
   * This will get reverted to the original metadata at the next instance stopped event.
-  * `bootcmd` will run at every startup regardless of if cloud-init has run previously.
+  * `bootcmd` will run at every startup as root, regardless of if cloud-init has run previously.

 ### Default Settings
 ```